microsoft/BosqueLanguage/docs/papers/publist.md

 **Abstract:**\
 The rise of _Structured Programming_ and _Abstract Data Types_ in the 1970's represented a major shift in programming languages.
 These methodologies represented a move away from a programming model that reflected incidental features of the underlying hardware architecture and toward a model that emphasized programmer intent more directly.
 This shift simultaneously made it easier and less error prone for a developer to convert their mental model of a system into code and led to a golden age of compiler and IDE tooling development.
 This paper takes another step on this path by further lifting the model for iterative processing away from low-level loop actions, enriching the language with algebraic data transformation operators, and further simplifying the problem of reasoning about program behavior by removing incidental ties to a particular computational substrate and indeterminate behaviors.
 We believe that, just as structured programming did years ago, this _regularized programming_ model will lead to massively improved developer productivity, increased software quality, and enable a second golden age of developments in compilers and developer tooling.

-**This version is now slightly out-of-date with the language implementation.
-A updated version should be available shortly.**
+**This version is now slightly out-of-date with the language implementation.**

 ---